 DIRECT ACTION: STOP EXECUTIONS!

 Every 5 years we risk arrest in nonviolent civil disobedience on the Supreme Court steps in Washington, DC.
-This coming January 17th, 2017, we will once again gather at the U.S. Supreme Court to protest for an end to executions.
-There is a legal vigil component, so all people are welcome - even if not willing to be arrested.
+This coming January 17th, 2017, we will once again gather at the U.S. Supreme Court to protest for an end to executions, in what is expected to be the largest act of civil disobedience against the death penalty in recent U.S. history.
+There will also be a legal, family-friendly vigil component, so all people are welcome - even if not willing to risk arrest.

 REGISTER NOW and let us know you are coming, and what role you intend to have!